 A supervised project involving original research and leading to the production of a dissertation.

 This is a full-year research project, generally individual, carried out under the supervision of one or more staff members.
-A list of project proposals is provided at the preliminary lecture, but it is possible to arrange projects of a student's own choice if a staff member is available and willing to act as supervisor.
+A list of project proposals is provided, but it is possible to arrange projects of a student's own choice if a staff member is available and willing to act as supervisor.

 - Limited to